netascode/terraform-provider-fmc/docs/data-sources/access_control_policy.md

 - `enabled` (Boolean) Indicates whether the access rule is in effect (true) or not (false).
 Default is true.
 - `id` (String) Identifier of the rule.
 - `name` (String) User-specified unique string.
 - `section` (String) The section of the policy to which the rule belongs.
 Can only be used when the `category_name` is null.
 Rules must be ordered so that entire section 'mandatory' comes above the section 'default'.
 Null value means 'default'.
+If you use inheritance, the mandatory section applies before child policy's own rules, while the default section applies after child policy's own rules.
 - `source_network_literals` (Attributes List) (see [below for nested schema](#nestedatt--rules--source_network_literals))
 - `source_networks` (Attributes List) List of the fmc_network resources combined with fmc_host resources that represent sources of traffic. (see [below for nested schema](#nestedatt--rules--source_networks))